Man vs. Wild Vietnam

 Sleeping Rough

-The roadside cave we found for Bear Grylls to sleep in
+The roadside cave we found for Bear Grylls to sleep in while on a scout for Man vs Wild

 We had to find somewhere for him to sleep rough for one night.
 We found a cave.
 The other nights, Bear would sleep at a hotel where all the rooms had to be booked so no one from the public could get a photo of him by the pool.